awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/Code/5_view5.md

 ### Validate View

-- Confirm the view is working, run the following Athena query and you should receive 10 rows of data:
+- Confirm the view is working, run the following Athena query and substitute (database) for your CUR database and you should receive 10 rows of data:

-        select * from costmaster.ri_sp_mapping
+        select * from (database).ri_sp_mapping
         limit 10